 Hear more about Douglas Manuel and his book Testify in this KMSU Weekly Reader Interview

 Douglas Manuel was born in Anderson, Indiana.
 He received a BA in Creative Writing from Arizona State University and a MFA from Butler University where he was the Managing Editor of Booth a Journal.
 He is currently a Middleton and Dornsife Fellow at the University of Southern California where he is pursuing a PhD in Literature and Creative Writing.
-He was a recipient of the Chris McCarthy Scholarship for the Napa Valley Writers’ Conference and has been the Poetry Editor for Gold Line Press as well as was one of the Managing Editors of Ricochet Editions.
-His poems are featured on Poetry Foundation's website and have appeared or are forthcoming in Poetry Northwest, Superstition Review, Rhino, North American Review, The Chattahoochee Review, New Orleans Review, The Los Angeles Review, Crab Creek Review, Many Mountains Moving, Figure 1, and elsewhere.
+He has served as the Poetry Editor for Gold Line Press as well as one of the Managing Editors of Ricochet Editions.
+His poems are featured on Poetry Foundation's website and have appeared or are forthcoming in Poetry Northwest, The Los Angeles Review, Superstition Review, Rhino, North American Review, The Chattahoochee Review, New Orleans Review, Crab Creek Review, and elsewhere.
 His first full length collection of poems, Testify, was released by Red Hen Press in the spring of 2017.

 Your submission has been received.
 Thank you!

 Something went wrong while submitting the form.
 Please try again